depeh/q/README.md

 **8. Security Measures:**
    - Q's response system ensures security by providing vague error messages in case of misconfigurations, misspellings, or unauthorized access attempts.

+**9. Operational Tooling:**
+   - Built-in admin API and dashboard at `/admin`.
+   - Dead-letter support with requeue from the admin API.
+   - Consumer concurrency and per-host rate limiting controls.

 Getting Started / SETUP / INSTALL
 ---------------------------------